charlesweir/FrameFlow/README.md

 To uninstall, use Windows' uninstall of 'Image and Table Support for Microsoft Word'.
 On the Mac or the non-standard Windows installations, delete the file *ImageAndTableSupport.dotm* in the directory given above.

-## Changing the Layout of the Picture and Table Frames
+## Changing the Styles of the Picture and Table Frames

 The **New Figure** and **New Table** frames use several Word styles; feel free to modify them in your document as required:

-- **Caption** is the standard Word style for captions – probably best centred.
+- **Caption** is the standard Word paragraph style for captions – probably best centred.
 - **Figure** is a paragraph style for the figures – probably best centred.
 - **Table End** is for the blank spacing paragraph following a table, and should be tiny (typically font size 2pt).